postkomik/postkomik.github.io/_posts/2021-01-28-Blog-for-fun.md

 One of the problems which many bloggers face is finding the time to blog.
 This is especially difficult if the blogger maintains several blogs or if the blogger maintains a current events blog in which posts must be timely in order to be relevant and of interest to the readers.
 Writing blog posts in batches and scheduling them to publish as needed is one way to deal with managing several blogs.
 However, writers of blogs related to current events must take special care to budget their time wisely to ensure they are publishing topical blog posts.
 One way this can be accomplished is by setting aside time daily to reading current events to derive inspiration and then scheduling time after that to write and publish the blog.
-For example a blogger with a current events blog might choose to review the previous days news the first thing in the morning to ensure they are reviewing all of the relevant news from the previous day before writing the blog post.
+For example a blogger with a current events blog might choose to review the previous days news the first thing in the morning to ensure they are reviewing all of the relevant news from the previous day before writing the blog post.